 Firstly, to help visitors differentiate between the two, Queenscliff spelt without an ‘e’ on the end is the name of the town, and Queenscliffe spelt with an ‘e’ on the end is the name of the whole Queenscliffe Borough which includes Queenscliff and Point Lonsdale.

-Point Lonsdale Promenade – popular with walkers, runners and bike riders, this trail follows the shoreline of Lonsdale Bay, with numerous beach access points | distance 2.3km | surface is wide bitumen and crushed gravel pathway | grading flat surface suitable for all abilities.
+Popular with walkers, runners and bike riders, this trail follows the shoreline of Lonsdale Bay, with numerous beach access points.

 Point Lonsdale Coastal Trail